Continental Divide Trail: Wyoming

 The official route of the CDT in Wyoming is 513 mi long, although several alternate routes shorten or lengthen that distance.
 The lowest elevation of the trail in Wyoming is 6522 ft about 12 mile north of Rawlins. and the highest elevation in Wyoming is 11115 ft at Lester Pass in the Bridger Wilderness of the Wind River Range.

-The Rocky Mountains of Colorado terminate in southern Wyoming and the CDT passes through a through a long section of desert range-land in the middle of the state, known as the Great Divide Basin.
+The Rocky Mountains of Colorado terminate in southern Wyoming and the CDT passes through a long section of desert range-land in the middle of the state, known as the Great Divide Basin.
 Hikers must decide on a route through the Great Divide Basin as the actual Continental Divide forks, forming an endorheic basin.
 The shortest route is through the middle where water availability is uncertain in most years.
 Leaving the Basin, the CDT traverses the remote and rugged 'bench' of the Wind River Range, climbing to above timberline which is about 10000 ft in this area, and then through the Absaroka Range in the northwest portion of the state.
 The grand finale of the CDT in Wyoming is Yellowstone National Park.
 The trail exits west to Idaho.
 Grizzly bears become a possible danger from the Wind River Range northward, especially in and near Yellowstone Park.

 Notable points in Wyoming on the CDT from south to north include: